 Even if it is only for 15 minutes, going for a daily walk is essential and has a significant impact on our mood throughout the day.

 Being physically active helps lower the risk of clinical depression, and spending more time in nature can also help to quiet the mind.
-Walking is accessible to many, regardless of physical ability.

 This makes it a great activity for individuals who want to include more exercise into their daily routine without putting their bodies through too much strain.

-Walking, despite its simplicity, will provide many of the same advantages as more intense exercise over time.
 Walking not only increases our energy levels, but it also increases our level of rest!
 Regular exercise can help us achieve deeper sleep and improve our sleep patterns.
 Walking is especially beneficial for people who have difficulty sleeping at night.
-Being sociable is an important aspect of everyone’s well-being, and many people try to combine physical activity with social activities.
-Walking is an excellent option for those who want to get out and appreciate their environment with friends and family.

 Flamborough's best walks and hikes on the map.
-The top 15! |
+The top 15!

 Hikes around Flamborough discover one of the gems of the Yorkshire Coast, a small village surrounded by rugged white cliffs and windswept trails.
 At the heart of the Flamborough Head Headland Heritage Coast, the village is surrounded by magnificent objectives.